thescientist13/greenwood-starter-presentation/README.md

 1. Install the plugin as a dev dependency
     ```sh
-    $ npm install greenwood-starter-presentation --save-dev
+    $ npm i greenwood-starter-presentation --save-dev --legacy-peer-deps
     ```
-1. Add this plugin and all dependent plugins to your _greenwood.config.js_
+1. Add this and Greenwood's Import CSS plugin to your _greenwood.config.js_
     ```js
+    import { greenwoodPluginImportCss } from '@greenwood/plugin-import-css';
     import { greenwoodThemeStarterPresentation } from 'greenwood-starter-presentation';

     export default {
       // ...

       plugins: [
+        greenwoodPluginImportCss(),
         greenwoodThemeStarterPresentation()
       ]